 About Michelle Z Farland

-Dr. Farland is the president of the Team-Based Learning Collaborative (TBLC), and is a member of the American Association of Colleges of Pharmacy (AACP), American College of Clinical Pharmacy (ACCP), and Phi Lambda Sigma Pharmacy Leadership Society (PLS).
+Dr. Farland is the immediate past president of the Team-Based Learning Collaborative (TBLC), and is a member of the American Association of Colleges of Pharmacy (AACP), American College of Clinical Pharmacy (ACCP), and Phi Lambda Sigma Pharmacy Leadership Society (PLS).
 Dr. Farland has served as a national speaker in the areas of diabetes, team-based learning, collaborative learning teams, and situational judgement tests.

-Farland’s research focuses on pharmacist impact on patient outcomes for chronic disease states in outpatient interdisciplinary care settings, implementation and innovation of team-based learning in the professional curriculum, collaborative learning teams, situational judgement tests for assessment and selection.
+Farland’s research focuses on pharmacist impact on patient outcomes for chronic disease states in outpatient interdisciplinary care settings, implementation and innovation of team-based learning in the professional curriculum, collaborative learning teams, situational judgment tests for assessment and selection.